signalfx/signalfx-agent/docs/monitors/collectd-kafka_producer.md

 # collectd/kafka_producer

- Monitors a java based Kafka producer using GenericJMX.
+ Monitors a Java based Kafka producer using GenericJMX.

 See the [integration documentation](https://github.com/signalfx/integrations/tree/master/collectd-kafka_producer) for more information.